Updated April 17, 2026

 Machine learning algorithms have been shaping campaigns for years, but generative AI is the technology that recently brought AI buzz to a fever pitch.
 Though still, in its own way, a black box, it feels more tangible: You issue a prompt for text, images, or videos, and the machine attempts to fulfill that vision to the best of its abilities.

 Popular Generative AI tools include well-known platforms like Grok and ChatGPT, as well as others like Midjourney, Runway, and Synthesia.
-Marketers are beginning to use this technology to iterate new ad copy and visuals quickly.
+Marketers are beginning to use this technology to quickly iterate on new ad copy and visuals.

 But generative AI is also increasing its presence within the marketing platforms themselves.
 Google and Meta each have their own built-in tools, with capabilities growing by the quarter.
 Purposes include writing headlines and descriptions or contextualizing eCommerce products with virtual try-ons and generated backgrounds.
 These tools are mostly sensible and can enhance customer experiences when deployed correctly.